alex-tudosan/kyverno-postgresql-testing/COMPREHENSIVE_GUIDE.md

 **What happens during cluster creation:**
 1. Amazon creates the management computer (EKS control plane)
-2. Amazon creates 2 worker computers (where your applications run)
+2. Amazon creates 2 worker nodes (where your applications run)
-3. Amazon sets up networking between the computers
+3. Amazon sets up networking between the nodes
-4. Amazon installs Kubernetes software on all computers
+4. Amazon installs Kubernetes software on all nodes
 5. Amazon configures security groups and permissions

 **What you'll see:**
 - Progress messages showing each step
-- Messages about creating computers
+- Messages about creating nodes
 - Final message saying cluster is ready

 **How to verify it worked:**